knowledge | 13 March 2020 |

-As the economic impact of Covid-19 (Coronavirus) continues to deepen, businesses are increasingly faced with unexpected challenges, not least in relation to meeting their obligations under loan agreements.
+As the economic impact of COVID-19 (Coronavirus) continues to manifest itself, businesses are faced with a variety of challenges, not least in relation to meeting their obligations under loan agreements.
 Inevitably, this is creating issues for borrowers with their lenders, the most relevant of which we consider below.

 The majority of business sectors (eg travel, restaurants, leisure and any non-essential activities) have already seen a significant reduction in turnover versus expectations.
 This may lead to a breach of financial covenants.
 Where a lender and borrower intend to continue the lending arrangement, the three main options for consideration are typically: